Live Image Editor

 Building the plugin from source, the watch / dev-install loop, live debugging in Obsidian (CDP), and previewing the docs site locally are all covered in the Development docs — everything builds inside the devcontainer.

 Release compliance.
-Before each community-directory submission the plugin is audited against Obsidian's Developer policies, Plugin guidelines and Submission requirements.
+The plugin is accepted into the community directory (https://community.obsidian.md/plugins/live-image-editor).
+Before each submission it is audited against Obsidian's Developer policies, Plugin guidelines and Submission requirements.
 All R1–R30 rules are met — the former open items were closed in the v0.4.2 release-compliance pass.
 The v0.6.x automated review (eslint-plugin-obsidianmd + a CSS scan) is reproduced locally (npm run lint:obsidian / npm run lint:css, separate from the shipped linter — T9) and reports 0 errors; the kept warnings (architecturally-required :has, justified !important, the 1.12.7-floor API deprecations) and the false positives (the dev-only CDP bridge, the standalone runtime bundle) are documented with their rationale there.
 The full audit + submission checklist live in Release compliance.

 File system access & platform support